biocore/pyqi/doc/tutorials/defining_new_interfaces.rst

 After defining a new ``Command`` and its API, as covered in :ref:`defining-new-commands`, you're ready to create a first user interface for that command.
 In this tutorial we'll define a command line interface for the ``SequenceCollectionSummarizer`` command.

 The main differences that need to be handled when defining a command line interface are that we'll want the user to provide their sequence collection on the command line, and we'll want to write the output to a file path that the user specifies on the command line.
 This is different than what happens in ``SequenceCollectionSummarizer``, where the input and output are python objects.
 This is a very important distinction - since our derived ``Commands`` are meant to be interface-independent, they should not do things like require files as input.
-In some rare circumstances, it may be required for a ``Command`` to write files as its output.
+In some rare circumstances, it may be required for a ``Command`` to write files as its output (for example, if storing the output in memory is intractable).

 pyqi currently provides support for building command line interfaces based on python's `optparse <http://docs.python.org/2/library/optparse.html>`_ module.
 Your interface will ultimately be an instance of ``pyqi.interfaces.optparse.OptparseInterface``, but the interface class itself is generated dynamically.
 As a developer, you only define the configuration for the interface via an *interface configuration file* (which is a valid python file) - you won't actually define the interface class itself.
 If this sounds confusing, just get started - it's easier than it sounds.